Hovhannes23/Large-files-generator-and-sorter/README.md

 So the purpose is write code which can **divide** large content into many smaller ones, sort each of them and then **merge and sort** small contents into big one.
 After all write this content into file.

+In main method there are an example and comments how use module.